CompArchFA16/Lab1/report.md

  011 | 0fffffff  f0000000 | 00000000 |	0   0   | SLT +-, A>B
  ```

+One major bug we had was trying to get the SLT to work.
+In order to determine the value of the SLT, we have to take the leftmost bit of the difference of A and B. Then we have to use that leftmost bit and overflow to determine of SLT is raised to ‘1’ or not.
+However, when we commanded the 32 bit ALU to find the SLT we made a grave mistake.
+We made it so that the 1 bit ALU returned ‘0’ for every bit of the result when selected for SLT operation.
+We had no leftmost bit of the difference to compute the SLT value!

+To fix this problem, we created a 1 bit adder in the final ALU, separate from the 32 1-bit ALUs.
+This ALU took in A[31], ~B[31], and the carryout of the 30th 1-bit ALU (2nd to last) and computed the leftmost bit of the difference of A and B for us.

 ## Zero
 We tested the zero output by setting the 4-bit ALU to subtract B from A. Since we’ve already tested the 4-bit subtraction cases, we only chose two situations: one where the difference is zero and one where the difference is non-zero.